 Amusing public relations

 When South Africa hosted the FIFA World Cup and Kulula.com in 2010 it ran a campaign describing itself as the “Unofficial National Carrier of the You-Know-What”.
 This took place “Not next year, not last year, but somewhere between”.
 Another advert announced “affordable flights [to] everybody except Sepp Blatter” (the FIFA president), who was offered a free seat “for the duration of that thing that is happening right now”.
 Obviously, oblique references to the World Cup which FIFA intervened to stop.
 Thus creating even more publicity for Kulula.

 People are key to brand personality

 Kulula flight crew are encouraged to let their natural talent show through.
-Here are some examples heard or reported in in-flight “safety lectures” and announcements. :
+Here are some examples heard of or reported from in-flight “safety lectures” and announcements :

 “In the event of a sudden loss of cabin pressure, masks descend from the ceiling and provide free oxygen.
 Stop screaming, grab the mask, and pull it over your face.
 If you have a small child travelling with you, secure your mask before assisting with theirs.
 If you are with more than one small child, pick your favourite.”